Sutton Community Academy: Early plans

 The Nottinghamshire deputy director of education, James Stone, had joined from Leicestershire, which itself had adopted the community college idea in 1956.
 This idea was itself borrowed from the village college idea in Cambridgeshire, with joint-use buildings with adult education.

 Opening

 The county council built schools, and the district council built sports facilities.
 On 15 September 1970, both councils met and agreed to develop a joint-use school.
 Another meeting was held in February 1971, between the Labour district and the Conservative county council.
 At the end of April 1971, the scheme was approved by Nottinghamshire Education Committee. £30,000 came from the district council for the building, and construction started in January 1972 by Searsons Ltd, under the CLASP building technique.
 The headteacher was the former head of Geography at Rushcliffe Technical Grammar School for Boys.

+In 1970 it was to be called the Garden Lane Comprehensive School.
+Sutton-in-Ashfield Girls' Grammar School closed in July 1970, which had opened in 1920.
+There were three phases, to cost £1,330,207.

+The school was featured on 'The Education Debate' at 11.30pm, on Tuesday 15 March 1977 on BBC1, presented by Harry Rée, a former grammar school head.
+On Monday 8 December 1980, David Hawksworth of Woman's Hour visited the school.
+The school was also featured on the 'Education Roadshow' on Radio 4, on Sunday 12 October 1986.

 Attainment

 The school (intentionally) only offered CSEs, not O-levels.
 By the 1990s, it was a failing school.